Back to Blog

 Pregnancy After Loss: A Different Experience

-People who have experienced prior pregnancy loss — whether miscarriage, stillbirth, or infant loss — often find that a new pregnancy reactivates grief rather than replacing it.
+People who have experienced prior pregnancy loss (whether miscarriage, stillbirth, or infant loss) often find that a new pregnancy reactivates grief rather than replacing it.
 This is normal.
-Pregnancy after loss is not a second chance to have the "normal" pregnancy experience.
-It is a new experience, with its own emotional landscape.
+Pregnancy after loss is not a second chance to have the "normal" pregnancy experience; it is a new experience with its own emotional terrain.

 Connection with others who have the same experience can reduce the isolation that feeds anxiety.